Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 ## Features

 - Interactive elements where you can view album covers close up and click to watch YouTube videos of old recordings.
 - Responsive.
-I have had issues with that element of the site but hope to get all pages resolved shortly.
+I have had issues with that element of the site but now using Bootstrap v4.6 to resolve the issues.

 ## Technologies Used